Art Supply Stores

 This isn't really an art supply shop but you must go here if you love all things paper.
 There are some art supply and stationery materials but it is all about the paper.
 Located on Queen West near Trinity Bellwoods Park this is a great area to walk around with plenty of shops and restaurants.

 Again this isn't technically an art supply shop.
-As the name suggests it's mostly about pens but they do have notebooks and sketchbooks but, most importantly, they sell my handmade watercolour ot.to.
-Or obviously you can order from this very site.
+As the name suggests it's mostly about pens but they do have notebooks and sketchbooks.
+I no longer sell my handmade watercolour ot.to there.
 Located in the Distillery District it is a beautiful location with many restaurants and art galleries.

 There are 3 locations for this store (Annex, Danforth and the Beaches).
 It is mostly a mishmash of stationery and kids' stuff but then they fit in a surprising amount of really good art supplies.
 Now they might only have a wittled down selection like Holbein oil pastels but they are there!